 The Riga Beer District is only a half an hour walk from the Freedom Monument located in Old Town, or if you’d rather take public transportation you can get on the No. 11 tram, No. 3, No. 5 trolleybuses from the city center.
 Otherwise, you can take a taxi or Bolt.
 The 10 pubs/restaurants that make up the Beer District include Valmiermuižas Beer Embassy, Labietis, Ziemeļu Enkurs, Alķīmiķis, Kanepes CC, Taka, Zobens Un Lemess, Walters & Grapa, Vest, and Autentika.

-Latvia Travel Itinerary – Exploring What Makes Latvia Unique
+- Latvia Travel Itinerary – Exploring What Makes Latvia Unique

-5 Day Trips from Riga Worth Taking
+- 5 Day Trips from Riga Worth Taking

 Highlights of Tallinn Day 1: Exploring Old Town + Tellskivi

 The last leg of your “8-day vacay” and subsequently Baltic itinerary brings you even further north to the incredibly well-preserved medieval town of Tallinn.
-The capital of Estonia, Tallinn is found north near Helsinki (separated by the Gulf of Finland).
+The capital of Estonia – Tallinn is found north near Helsinki (separated by the Gulf of Finland).
 You may recognize Tallinn as the city of cobblestone streets, orange rooftops, and spired churches.
 It stands out as one of the most unique, and as stated earlier, well-preserved medieval towns across Europe.

 To begin your time in Tallinn start by weaving your way through the small Old Town.
 Make sure to stop at Alexander Nevsky Cathedral where you’re sure to notice the impact that the Russians had on Estonia.
 At one point the cathedral was supposed to be torn down but the people of Tallinn were too poor so it still stands today.
 The entrance into the cathedral is free.
 From the cathedral walk through St. Catherine’s Passage to the Tallinn Town Wall.
-Here you can walk the old walls of the city for a small price of 2€.

 After you’re done exploring Old Town head to the hip neighborhood of Telliskivi for lunch and shopping.
 Choose to eat at the affordable, sit-down restaurant F Hoone or if you prefer something on the go, Balti Jaama Turg.
 Balti Jaama Turg is a 3 floor market of food, clothing, antique vendors, and restaurants.